nanmu42/robomasterpy/docs/quickstart.rst

 Hub and Workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-RoboMasterPy framework is built upon Python multiprocessing package.
-To use the framework, you need to divide your code into parts, by their functionality, like vision, event handling, control.
+RoboMasterPy framework is built upon Python multiprocessing package to avoid GIL and fully utilize multi-core processors.

-Every part which inherits ``worker``, runs at the same time.
+When using the framework, you need to divide your code into parts, by their functionality, like vision, event handling, control.
+Every part which inherits ``Worker``, who holds your business logic, runs at the same time.
 Workers communicates by multiprocessing's Queue.

 Workers are registered under one ``Hub``, who is in charge of orchestration and graceful shutdown.